 The radius and ulna are long bones that make up the forearm and connect with the carpals.
 The radius is a common location for wrist fractures, as it runs along the medial side of the arm.

 All of these bones are surrounded by muscles and ligaments to provide support and function to the wrist and hand.
 Understanding the composition of the hand will better help you understand the types of damages that may occur.
 These damage my hinder daily living activities preventing individual from performing even the simplest tasks.

-Common Causes of a Broken Wrist
+Common Causes Of A Broken Wrist

 In most cases, fractures occur to men under the age of 45, and are the second most frequent injury to women over the age of 45, due to the loss of bone density during menopause.
 Women also have a higher rate of osteoporosis, which also deals with the weakening and decalcification of bones.
-As a result, several different types of accidents that can cause bone fractures in the wrists.
+As a result, several different kinds of accidents that can cause bone fractures in the wrists.